splex7/lucky-number-draw/README.md

 This project is licensed under the MIT License – feel free to use, modify, distribute, and even commercialize it without restrictions.
 See the [LICENSE](LICENSE) file for details.

+This project is licensed under the MIT License – feel free to use, modify, distribute, and even commercialize it without restrictions.
+See the [LICENSE](LICENSE) file for details.